 The following are a few takeaways with this installation style:

-As such, installing Hive Active Heating 2 is a lot simpler and more convenient than the Nest thermostats.
+As such, installing Hive Active Heating is a bit simpler and more convenient than the Nest thermostats, at least right out of the box.

 You can control the thermostat using your smartphone app or web browser.
 As such, you can control the thermostat even when you’re not home.